The senior citizen population has never been a bigger target for cyber crime and fraud. Learn how to help protect elderly loved ones.

 Phishing and vishing: A phishing scam typically starts with an email that looks like it’s from a trusted or legitimate source and asks your relative to do something, such as download an attachment or click on a link that leads them to a website that seeks to steal their information or will infect their computer or smartphone with malicious software, known as malware.
 Educate your family member about the dangers of clicking on links or opening attachments, even from senders who look legitimate.

 “Vishing” is a variation of this scam that takes place by phone.
 Your elderly loved one may receive a call from a fraudster purporting to be from an IT company and requesting remote access to their computer.
-Or, they may claim to be with the IRS and ask for a Social Security number to deal with an urgent issue with a tax return.
+Or they may claim to be with the IRS and ask for a Social Security Number to deal with an urgent issue with a tax return.
 Always be skeptical about an email or phone call that asks for personal information, requests immediate action or makes an offer that sounds too good to be true.

-Social media scams: Roughly one-third of individuals 65 and older use social media.1 Make sure your family member has his or her account-privacy settings ramped up and caution them to limit the personal information they share online.
+Social media scams: Roughly half of individuals 65 and older use social media.2 Make sure your family member has his or her account-privacy settings ramped up and caution them to limit the personal information they share online.
 Warn your family member about online quizzes or surveys that may appear harmless.
 The data collected from them can be shared with many companies and lead to spam emails.
 Or, even worse, these quizzes may contain links to fraudulent websites, or collect their personal information to perpetrate identity theft.